johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 First, the k-d tree code presented here is highly optimized to build and search the tree using multithreading, significantly reducing the time needed for window searches.

-Second, it supports marking the nodes in the k-d three in such a way that whole branches of the tree can be marked as already taken.
+Second, it supports marking the nodes in the k-d tree in such a way that whole branches of the tree can be marked as already taken.
 This eliminates redundant visiting a node while building the clusters.

 Finally, it is used to facilitate multithreading the clustering algorithm itself.
 In the single-threaded version, the process of building the k-d tree is multithread, but the process of creating the clusters is single-threaded.
-In this multithreaded version, the clustering algorithm is also multithreaded and as described later, the kdTree is used to overcome the issues arising from multi-threading.
+In this multithreaded version, the clustering algorithm is also multithreaded and as described later, the k-d tree is used to overcome the issues arising from multi-threading.

 Note that because of the overhead required to implement multithreading, the multithreaded version using a single thread is not as fast as the single-threaded version.
 If multithreading is not required, use [DBSCAN-in-Cpp](https://github.com/johnarobinson77/DBSCAN-in-Cpp).